CorrederaJorge/CorrederaJorge.github.io/_posts/2016-04-11-Yo-Maker-Juan-Gonzalez.md

 ---
 published: true
 layout: post
-description:"Spanish TedTalk about Maker groups" tags:[Ted Talk]
+tags:
+  - Ros
+  - Raspberry Pi
+description: Installing Ros on Raspberry Pi
-title: "Yo, Maker: Juan Gonzalez Objiuan at TEDxValladolid"
+title: Yo, Maker: Juan Gonzalez Objiuan at TEDxValladolid
 ---

 This is a Obijuan talk at TEDxValladolid.
 It is only in Spanish, but if you are able to understand it, it is worth it !!!.